mooncryption/steem-price-widget/index.md

 However, the end price *does* get slightly rounded.
 The final price shown is rounded to **3 decimal points** of precision.

+### Base Currencies
+With Design 2.0, we introduced different base currencies.
+Clicking on the default `USD` icon would bring the price in `BTC`, and so on.

+We use the same price calculation algorithm all the time to bring the rate in USD.
+Then, we use the current BTC rate (or other base currency rate) in USD, to convert to that base currency (if the base currency is not USD).

 ### Terms of Use
 The Terms of Use goes into effect when you:
 * use this widget on your website